 The Scottish government announced the ban in 2019, but as it’s nationwide, it’s thought that it’ll take five years to implement.

-From the middle of next year, local authorities in Wales will have the authority to crack down on pavement parkers.
+From the middle of 2022, local authorities in Wales should have the authority to crack down on pavement parkers.

 The Welsh government says it doesn’t want to penalise people if they have no other choice but to park on the pavement.